tomasz-solis/formula1/README.md

-# 🏎️ Formula 1 Qualifying Predictor
+# Formula 1 Qualifying Predictor

 Predicting F1 qualifying outcomes using machine learning.
 This started as a way to learn ML properly - turns out predicting exact grid positions is basically impossible (chaos theory is real!), but predicting who makes Q3 or podium?
 That works pretty well.

-**Current Models:** Q3: 73% accurate | Top 3: 89% accurate | Round: 78% accurate
+**Current Models:** Q3: 74% accurate | Top 3: 89% accurate | Round: 75% accurate

 The system learns from each race weekend automatically - no manual retraining needed.
-Now with proper rookie handling (because Antonelli at Mercedes ≠ random rookie at Williams).
+Now with proper rookie handling (because Antonelli at Mercedes is not equal to random rookie at Williams) and robust missing data fallbacks.

 ---